diannejardinez/Olympic_Data_machine_learning/README.md

 **Project scope** :
 - Predicting Gold, Silver, Bronze and Total Medals for USA for Tokyo 2020 Olympics
+- Predicting Gold, Silver, Bronze and Total Medals for Top 25 Countries for Tokyo 2020 Olympics
 - Predicting Olympic Medalists in all Olympic Sports in 2020